 Here is what you can do to keep the sun’s harmful UV rays off your precious vehicle:

-- Wax your car thoroughly: Your car can keep out the sun’s harmful UV rays more effectively if you include waxing in your detailing habit.
-Wax can prevent pit damage and encourage dirt and grit to simply slide off the surface of your vehicle instead of sticking to it.
+Wax your car thoroughly: Your car can keep out the sun’s harmful UV rays more effectively if you include waxing in your detailing habit.
+Wax can prevent paint damage and encourage dirt and grit to simply slide off the surface of your vehicle instead of sticking to it.
 As an added precaution, you can opt to put a paint protection film on your vehicle, although you should ask your professional detailer on how to go about washing and waxing your vehicle if you opt for a film.
+You might also want to watch the video below if you wish to know more about repairing sun damage to vehicle paint: